Physiotherapy for Headaches — Real Relief, Lasting Results

 Tension-Type Headache

-The most common headache, characterized by a tight band of pressure around the forehead and temples.
-Often linked to muscle tension in the neck and shoulders, poor posture, and stress.
+The most common headache — a tight band of pressure around the forehead and temples.
+Linked to muscle tension in the neck and shoulders, poor posture, and stress.

 Most CommonCervicogenic Headache